thomaskcr/primoris-cs110/README.md

 - Lecture Topics
   - [Getting Started](docs/lecture_notes/introduction/introduction.rst): Quick introduction to programming and python with information on installing the tools we'll need for this course.
+  - [Saved Programs](docs/lecture_notes/saved_programs/saved_programs.rst): We'll go through saving your Python programs to files and running them.
-  - GitHub Basics: You will use GitHub to turn your assignments into me.
+  - [GitHub Basics](docs/lecture_notes/github/github.rst): You will use GitHub to turn your assignments into me.
   - Python Language Basics:
     - Types, Operators and Variables
     - Input and Output